influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/tests/_index.md

     weight: 5
 ---

-Flux testing functions test certain aspects of data piped forward into them.
+Flux testing functions test piped-forward data in specific ways and return errors if the tests fail.
 The following testing functions are available:

 {{< function-list category="Tests" menu="flux_0_x" >}}